digital-asset/daml/docs/source/app-dev/index.rst

 DAML-LF
 *******

 When you :ref:`compile DAML source into a .dar file <assistant-manual-building-dars>`, the underlying format is DAML-LF.
 DAML-LF is similar to DAML, but is stripped down to a core set of features.
-The relationship between the surface DAML syntax and DAML-LF is similar to that between Java and JVM bytecode.
+The relationship between the surface DAML syntax and DAML-LF is loosely similar to that between Java and JVM bytecode.

 As a user, you don't need to interact with DAML-LF directly.
 But inside the DAML SDK, it's used for: